Join Our Mailing List

 In October 2005 he was also honored by State Senator Marty Golden.
-Frank has served on Community Board 11 and he is currently serving on Community Board 18, he is also on the Board of Trustees of Maimonides Medical Center and on the Executive Board of the Brooklyn Council Boy Scouts of America.Frank was honored in Italy in September of 2007 by the city of Gioa Tauro where he received the Premio (Award) Calabria-America”.
+Frank has served on Community Board 11 and he is currently serving on Community Board 18, he is also on the Board of Directors and Officers of Maimonides Medical Center and on the Executive Board of the Brooklyn Council Boy Scouts of America.Frank was honored in Italy in September of 2007 by the city of Gioa Tauro where he received the Premio (Award) Calabria-America”.

 In May of 2014 was honored by the United Hospital Fund at the Waldorf Astoria where he received the”Distinguished Trustee of the Year Award” for his achievements on behalf of Maimonides Medical Center and the community he serves.

 Frank is very proud of all accomplishments, however his best awards were given to him by his sons and daughters in law Patricia and Christina when they made him and Sara proud grandparents of four wonderful grandchildren Frankie, Mia Rose, Leila and Skyla Frank has a strong commitment to the community, to the children and to the less fortunate.